lemonpaul/simulide/README.md

 $ make
 ```

-In folder build_XX/release/SimulIDE_x.x.x you will find executable and all needed to run SimulIDE.
+In folder build_XX/release/SimulIDE_x.x.x you will find executable and all files needed to run SimulIDE.